For a chronological list of all the Torah Portions in each of the five books of Torah, click here.

 DevarimRead / Listen to Portion

 A person should never consider himself to be above learning Torah.
 If the Torah really does convey the words of the living God, then it continues to impart revelation regardless of how many times a person has read it.
 It will always be new.
-When Moses recapitulated the Torah in the words of Deuteronomy, he delivered the same Torah, but it became like new material as he spoke it.

 Moses observed that the children of Israel were an innumerable host, like the stars of heaven.
 Abraham objected that a reward was of little use to him since he had no heir to give it to.
 Then the LORD took Abraham outside the tent and showed him the myriad stars splayed across the nighttime sky.